Broadleaf Plantain Control

 What to Look For

-Broadleaf plantain typically emerge in late spring to fall where they will appear as low-growing rosette arrangement with egg-shaped leaves.
-Then from June to September they develop flowers and the leaves will lessen making the slender, tall stalks appear almost bare.
+Broadleaf plantain typically emerges in late spring to fall, appearing as a low-growing rosette arrangement with egg-shaped leaves.
+From June to September, they develop flowers, and the leaves lessen, making the slender, tall stalks appear almost bare.

 Treatment

-Before using any herbicide product, make sure you first have on the proper proper personal protective equipment (PPE) when mixing and applying any type of pesticide material.
+Before using any herbicide product, make sure you wear the proper personal protective equipment (PPE) when mixing and applying any type of pesticide material.

-Since handpicking these weeds is not usually effective the best approach is the use of herbicides.
-Non-selective herbicides or systemic herbicide containing one of the active ingredients glyphosphate, atrazine, bromoxynil, carfentrazone, dicamba, mesotrione, isoxaben, indaziflam, penoxsulam, sulfentrazone, triclopyr, or 2,4-D work best against broadleaf plantains.
+Since handpicking these weeds is not usually effective, herbicides are the best approach.
+Non-selective herbicides or systemic herbicides containing one of the active ingredients glyphosphate, atrazine, bromoxynil, carfentrazone, dicamba, mesotrione, isoxaben, indaziflam, penoxsulam, sulfentrazone, triclopyr, or 2,4-D work best against broadleaf plantains.

 We recommend using Eraser 41% Glyphosate Herbicide for spot applications in landscapes and 2,4-D Amine Selective Post Emergent Herbicide to control plantain in turf.

-Broadleaf weed killers such as Eraser 41% Glyphosate Herbicide and 2,4-D Amine Selective Post Emergent Herbicide does a great job of controlling broadleaf plantain, with the product going down into the root system to kill the entire plant.
-Keep in mind that Eraser 41% Glyphosate Herbicide is non-selective meaning it will kill all vegetation that comes into contact with it.
+Broadleaf weed killers such as Eraser 41% Glyphosate Herbicide and 2,4-D Amine Selective Post Emergent Herbicide do a great job of controlling broadleaf plantain.
+The product goes down into the root system to kill the entire plant.
+Remember that Eraser 41% Glyphosate Herbicide is non-selective, meaning it will kill all vegetation that comes into contact with it.

-Step 1 - Measure Treatment Area and Mix Herbicide
+Step 1: Measure the Treatment Area and Mix Herbicide

 Mixing Glyphosate in Sprayer

-Eraser 41% Glyphoshate Herbicide is a post-emergent herbicide designed to control a wide variety of grassy and broadleaf weeds, including broadleaf plantain.
-This is a non-selective, glyphosate product with no soil activity.
-This means that it will control and kill vegetation that it comes into contact with, so it is recommended to use this for spot treatments.
+Eraser 41% Glyphosate Herbicide is a post-emergent herbicide designed to control various grassy and broadleaf weeds, including broadleaf plantain.
+It is a non-selective glyphosate product with no soil activity.
+This means that it will control and kill vegetation that it comes into contact with, so it is recommended to use it for spot treatments.

-2,4-D Amine Selective Post Emergent Herbicide is systemic herbicide that works to control post-emergent weeds in non-crop areas like lawns and ornamental turf.
-As a systemic, it will travel down to the root of the weed for complete death.
+2,4-D Amine Selective Post-Emergent Herbicide is a systemic herbicide that controls post-emergent weeds in non-crop areas like lawns and ornamental turf.
+As a system, it travels down to the weed's root and kills it completely.

 To mix and apply to spot treatments, we recommend using a handheld pump sprayer for easier control during application.